-Education

-GATEWAY

-Ms Farrar - Administration
+Gateway

+Mrs Gibson- Careers - D8

-Year 12/13 Gateway [12GTW]
+Year 12 / 13 Gateway [12GTW]

+Prerequisites:

 NCEA Level 1 Achieved.

-Students need to be work ready - responsible, reliable, show initiative, able to organise own transport to and from work placement, clear idea of the industry they are interested in exploring, able to work independently, excellent time management skills and have an excellent attendance record.
+Students need to be work ready - responsible, reliable, show initiative, able to organise their own transport to and from work placement, clear idea of the industry they are interested in exploring, able to work independently, excellent time management skills and have an excellent attendance record.

+Course Information:

 This is a programme for students who are mature and "work ready" who want to experience a realistic work placement or investigate their prospective career of choice.

 Students will gain work skills relevant to their industry choice whilst on work placement.
-Students will also be given the opportunity to gain their 1st Aid and Health and Safety Certificates.
+Students will also be given the opportunity to gain their 1 st Aid and Health and Safety Certificates.
 Trades students will also be given the opportunity to gain their Site Safe Certificate.

 Placements offered include: Hairdressing, Make Up, Barbering (Cut Above); Retail (The Warehouse, Mitre 10, Countdown); Hospitality (McDonalds);, Travel and Tourism (Flight Attending etc); Trades - Building, Electrical, Plumbing - Trades students must have their NZ Restricted Driver's Licence; Early Childhood Education and others on request.

 Transport - students are responsible for any transport costs relating to getting to and from their work / course placements - this will vary for each student.

+Endorsable: No

 Internal Credits: Varies

-Industry Credits: Varies depending on industry
+Industry Credits: Varies depending on industry choice

-choice

 Level of Credits: Mostly Level 2 but some Industry Based Credits are at Level 3.

-POLICE AND UNIFORMED SERVICES PREP COURSE

-Mr Mataia - Physical Education Office / Sports Hall

-Year 13 Police and Uniformed Services Prep Course [13USP]

-NCEA Level 1 with a minimum of 10 credits each for Mathematics and English.
+Police And Uniformed Services Prep Course Mr Mataia - Physical Education Office / Sports Hall Year 13 Police and Uniformed Services Prep Course [13USP] Prerequisites: NCEA Level 1 with a minimum of 10 credits each for Mathematics and English.
 Approval from the selection panel.
 Students need to be reliable, responsible and have a proven history of having good character.
 A driver's licence is an advantage but not essential and a strong desire to serve their community in various capacities is a must.

-This is a course primarily designed for students who wish to join either the New Zealand Police or a uniformed service of some description.
+Course Information: This is a course primarily designed for students who wish to join either the New Zealand Police or a uniformed service of some description.
 It is a course where the content is directly linked to the Police and uniformed services, so students who take this course will gain the skill set to succeed in entering into the aforementioned vocations.
-Some core values in these services that students must adhere to include:

-Professionalism, respect, integrity, commitment to Maori and the Treaty, empathy and valuing diversity.
+Some core values in these services that students must adhere to include: Professionalism, respect, integrity, commitment to Maori and the Treaty, empathy and valuing diversity.
 This course is closely linked with Unitec and the New Zealand Police, so therefore has significant mana in the wider community.

-Internal Assessments:

-US1296 Interview in informal situations

-US1297 Conduct an interview in a formal situation

-US4251 Plan a career pathway

-US9681 Contribute within a team or group which has an objective

-US11907 Listen actively to gain information in an active setting

-US3491 Write a report

-Level of Credits: 3 and 4
+Internal Assessments: US1296 Interview in informal situations US1297 Conduct an interview in a formal situation US4251 Plan a career pathway US9681 Contribute within a team or group which has an objective US11907 Listen actively to gain information in an active setting US3491 Write a report Endorsable: No Internal Credits: 21 External Credits: 0 Level of Credits: 3 and 4

-SKILL PATHWAYS

-Mr Jefferies - Room C4

-Year 11 Skill Pathways [11SKP] Year 12 Skill Pathways [12SKP] Year 13 Skill Pathways [13SKP] Prerequisites: Prerequisites: Prerequisites: None.
-Course intended for students on the Workplace or vocational training pathway None.
-Course intended for students on the Workplace or vocational training pathway None.
-Course intended for students on the Workplace or vocational training pathway

-This course is designed to provide support for students who may experience difficulty with academic subjects at NCEA level.

-The emphasis is on cooperation rather than competition, on negotiation between students and tutors, and on rewarding achievement.

-The course is based around the key competencies of the national curriculum and enables students to have an increased sense of ownership and control of their own learning to raise levels of motivation, achievement and self-esteem.